CoolmanCZ/upp_cmake/README.md

 * GENERATE_PACKAGE- set to "1" - create a tarball package of the project
 * GENERATE_NOT_C11 - set to "1" - do not use compiler flag -std=c++11 (flag is enabled as default)
 * GENERATE_NOT_PARALLEL - set to "1" - do not build with multiple processes (multiple process build is enabled as default)
+* GENERATE_NOT_PCH - set to "1" - do not build with precompiled headers support (precompiled headers support is enabled as default)

 ## Usage
 Parameters of the "generate_main_cmake_file" function are